shwetank/extension-docs/tut_internationalization.md

 ## Translating Text : Manifest and CSS Files

-You will need a translated version of the text in many different parts of the extension - The manifest file, the CSS files, and various javascript files.
+You will need a translated version of the text in many different parts of the extension - The manifest file, the CSS files, and various JavaScript files.
 When it comes to the manifest and CSS files, you can access various strings using the `__MSG_<messagename>__` convention.

 Let's take an example.
 A normal manifest file (which is not internationalized) would look like the following: